 Boca Helping Hands purchases the food and then delivers the appropriate amount of each item to the respective school on a weekly basis.
-The specific items used in the backpacks cost $9 per child/per week.
-Boca Helping Hands has been raising funds and handling the logistics of this program for five years.
+The specific items used in the backpacks cost $10 per child/per week.
+Boca Helping Hands has been raising funds and handling the logistics of this program for the last ten years.
 A large army of volunteers come to load the pallets with the appropriate food items each week.

 For volunteer information please visit our volunteer page.